knzhou/academic-kickstart/content/articles/articles.md

 +++

 Here are some articles that I've saved.
-Some are one-sided, so I've paired them with equal and opposite articles for contrast.
+Some are one-sided polemics, which I try to put in opposing pairs.
 Some are melodramatic, but still fun to read.
 A few have turned out to be completely wrong.
 But I thought all of them were interesting.

 ### Modernization
 - [Industrial Literacy](https://rootsofprogress.org/industrial-literacy)